SentinelError/ClubManageSys/README.md

 # Description

-I had built this project as my for an assignment in the 6th Semester of College timetable.
-After submission, I continued to tinker with it extensively working new functionalities.
+During my 6th semester of college, I was tasked with building a functional website to manage club affairs and provide a centralized platform for club members to access information about activities and important dates.
+I decided to use Django for this project because of its robust support for Python and its seamless integration with HTML, CSS, and JavaScript.

-I was given the task of creating a functional website to manage club affairs and allow a singular place club members could go to find information on their club activities and important dates.
-As such, I began working on the idea for this website.
-I chose Django due to it's excellent coding support in allowing to work with Python code and connect that with HTML, CSS and Javascript.
-It's beginner friendly layout and how the templates are formed and linked through urls were quite intuitive and interesting.
+Django's beginner-friendly layout and the intuitive way in which templates are structured and linked through URLs made it an ideal choice for me.
+After submitting the initial assignment, I continued to enhance the project by adding new functionalities and refining existing features.
 As the Web Application came together, **I built various levels of _user authorization_** :

 _The Highest Level of authorization_ : **The SuperUser**